News & Photos

 The First Tee Raffle at Team Day

-Two lucky winners will each get to enjoy a complimentary foursome from for The First Tee of Connecticut raffle to be held at Team Day on June 22, 2016 at Blackledge Golf Course.
+Two lucky winners will each get to enjoy a complimentary foursome from for The First Tee of Connecticut raffle to be held at Team Day on June 25, 2018 at H. Smith Richardson Golf Course.
 Two foursomes have been donated for this fund raising effort.
 The first winner will pick her choice of club and the second winner will receive the other.

 Last years raffle was surely a success with over $2000 contributed by SNEWGA members, all of which goes to The First Tee of Connecticut program.